U.S. should deny market access to Norwegian budget airline - lawmaker

 The airline will seek to fill a gap left by Norwegian, which offered low-cost transatlantic flights until mounting debt and the collapse of travel due to the COVID-19 pandemic forced it to exit its long-haul business, leaving a slimmed-down airline focusing on Nordic and European routes.

-DeFazio argued the Transportation Department in 2016 “imprudently issued” a foreign air carrier permit to Norwegian Air.
+DeFazio argued the Transportation Department in 2016 “imprudently issued” a foreign air carrier permit to Norwegian Air’s long-haul business, which he said was incorporated in Ireland to avoid Norway’s strong labour protections.

+“It is imperative that you correct the error of 2016 and deny this airline’s application,” he said of Norse Atlantic.

+“Norse Atlantic Airways is a Norwegian company,” CEO Bjoern Tore Larsen told Reuters in an email.

-That decision followed a years-long battle between U.S. airlines and the Norwegian carrier, setting off an ever-escalating transatlantic fare war between U.S. carriers and foreign budget competitors.
+The 2016 decision followed a years-long battle between U.S. airlines and Norwegian, setting off an ever-escalating transatlantic fare war between U.S. carriers and foreign budget competitors.

+“We know that American consumers want an airline that can fly them safely and comfortably across the Atlantic at a low fare, and we at Norse Atlantic will deliver just that,” Larsen said.

+“We will have permanent employees in the USA, in the air and on the ground.
+We will use Boeing Dreamliner planes and we of course respect the employees’ right to unionize if they wish to do so,” the CEO said.

-Reporting by David Shepardson; additional reporting by by Terje Solsvik; Editing by Chris Reese and David Gregorio
+Reporting by David Shepardson in Washington and Terje Solsvik in Oslo.
+Editing by Chris Reese, David Gregorio and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.